bezysoftware/MVVM-Navigation/doc/adaptive-navigation.md

 More on adaptive triggers here: http://www.c-sharpcorner.com/UploadFile/1ff178/adaptive-trigger-for-xaml-uap-dev/

-## Navigation interceptors

-The `PlatformNavigator` requires an array of `INavigationInterceptor`s to be provided.
-A `INavigationInterceptor` basically allows to control when a View navigation should actually happen, based on some condition.
-Currently there is one implementation in the library which can be used - `AdaptiveNavigationInterceptor`.
-When navigating to target Page, it looks for a `AdaptiveNavigationAttribute` and based on that determines whether View navigation should happen or not (but ViewModel navigation happens in either case).

 ## Second page

 Last thing you need to do is create `SecondPage` - inside of it you again use the `UserControl`.
-Then decorate this Page with `AdaptiveNavigationAttributeByWidth` attribute e.g.
+Then decorate this Page with `AdaptiveNavigationByWidthAttribute` e.g.

 ```
-    [AdaptiveNavigationByWidthAttribute(MinWidth = 700)]
+    [AdaptiveNavigationByWidth(MinWidth = 700)]
     [AssociatedViewModel(typeof(SecondViewModel)]
     public partial class SecondPage : Page
     {